Egypt

 Prior Language Study: A minimum of one year of prior Arabic study is required.

 Dates and Timing: Grant duration is a minimum of 3 months and a maximum of 6 months.
-CLEA awards may start up to 2 months before the Fulbright research grant and then continue 1-4 months concurrently with the Fulbright grant.
+CLEA awards may start up to 2 months before the Fulbright research grant and then continue 1-4 months concurrently with the Fulbright research grant.
 Approvals are granted on a case-by-case basis.
-All grantees should arrive in Egypt on/about September 1, 2023.
-The start of the CLEA grant must precede the start of the Fulbright grant, i.e. the CLEA grant period should begin on/about September 1, 2023.
-A U.S. Fulbright U.S. Student grant, or a CLEA, may not begin earlier than September 1, 2023.
+All grantees must arrive in Egypt on/about September 1, 2024.
+The start of the CLEA grant must precede the start of the Fulbright grant, i.e. the CLEA grant must begin on/about September 1, 2024 and the Fulbright U.S. Student research grant must begin on/about November 1, 2024.
+A U.S. Fulbright U.S. Student grant, or a CLEA, may not begin earlier than September 1, 2024.

-The study of Arabic language may include formal classroom instruction or tutoring with an instructor from one of the abovementioned approved institutions, or a combination of both.
-All activities funded by CLEA must have the prior approval of the Binational Fulbright Commission in Egypt.
+The study of Arabic language may include formal classroom instruction or tutoring, or a combination of both.
+Arabic language providers, tutors, and all activities funded by CLEA must have the prior approval of the Binational Fulbright Commission in Egypt.
+Details regarding eligible language providers and approved tutors will be provided by the Fulbright Commission following award issuance.

 Critical Language Enhancement Award Team: